Conflux-Chain/js-conflux-sdk/docs/providers.md

 * A connection to the Conflux network (a Provider)
 * Holds your private key and can sign things (a Signer)

-js-conflux-sdk can work with Fluent to talk with Conflux blockchain, simply by set `conflux` to the `Conflux` instance's provider.
+js-conflux-sdk (v2) can work with Fluent to talk with Conflux blockchain, simply by set `conflux` to the `Conflux` instance's provider.

+Note: The Fluent wallet won't export `window.confluxJS` any more, Dapp developers need install `js-conflux-sdk` by themself and set Fluent provider to `Conflux` instance's provider.

 ```js
 // Firstly initialize the Conflux object without url